1965 Mapai leadership election: Background and campaign

 The election was held in advance of the 1965 Israeli legislative election.
 The electorate was the membership of the party's Central Committee.

 Until retiring from the position in 1963, David Ben-Gurion (considered to be the party's founding father) had long led Mapai.
 Upon his resignation, through informal consensus, the party's leading figures settled on the choice of appointing Levi Eshkol Mapai's new leader.
 He had been supported by Ben-Gurion to be his successor.
 The choice was then ratified by the party's Central Committee.
 This would be the last time in which a leader of either Mapai or its successor, the Israeli Labor Party, was chosen without a process with formal rules.
 Soon after taking office as leader, Eshkol successfully pushed for the party's constitution to be amended with a provision that the party's candidate for prime minister (the party's leader) would be formally selected by a vote of the Central Committee.

 A bitter rift formed between Eshkol and Ben-Gurion, resulting in Ben-Gurion challenging Eshkol for party leadership.
 The rift, in part, stemmed from the Lavon Affair, with Ben-Gurion desiring a new investigation into the matter and accusing Eshkol of opposing one.
 There was also speculation that Ben-Gurion had expected Eshkol to serve a brief tenure as prime minister, acting as a bridge between his own leadership and that of a younger generation of leaders that would replace him.
-However, Eshkol promoted a different group of young leaders (many recruited from Ahdut HaAvoda) that possessed antipathy toweards Ben-Gurion.
+However, Eshkol promoted a different group of young leaders (many recruited from Ahdut HaAvoda) that possessed antipathy towards Ben-Gurion.